 - Online translator: Malu does not speak English, but when she turns goes to the United States.

-We’d love to hear from you.
+I’d love to hear from you.
 How do you learn colloquial Portuguese?